Interstate 380 (California): History

 There were plans to extend I-380 west to SR 1 (Cabrillo Highway), but, due to the route's passing over the San Andreas Fault and opposition from members of the local community, this project was abandoned.
 The westbound lanes of I-380 branch off to the right at I-280, leaving a wide, paved space which would carry the freeway extension under I-280 toward SR 1.
 This space is currently often used as storage space for equipment used in highway maintenance.
 A pair of unused bridges crossing over the I-280 south to I-380 east offramp remain as evidence.

-Chapter 2, Article 3, Section 608 of the California Streets and Highways Code legally defines Route 380 as traveling from "Route 1 near Pacifica to Route 280 in San Bruno", and the exit numbers assigned at I-280 start at 5 instead of 1 or 0.
+Furthermore, exit numbers assigned at I-380 start at 5 instead of 1 or 0, assuming there would still be an extension to SR 1.

 Exit list

 Under the official exit list by Caltrans, mileage is measured from the unconstructed western terminus at SR 1 near Pacifica.
-It starts at the location of the SR 82 interchange, labeling the start of the I-280 ramps at that same point.